Click on one of the frequently asked questions to view our response.

 Yes!
 You will meet lots of new people and learn so many new things.

 There are some differences between Primary and Secondary school when you first move up.
 However, you should not worry too much.
 You will quickly learn your way around and it won’t take long for you to become familiar with how Darton operates.
-There is a big team of people who will help to support you especially your form tutor, Miss Banks and Miss Ellis.
+There is a big team of people who will help to support you especially your form tutor, Mrs Fitzpatrick and Miss Ellis.

 Darton College is much smaller than you think.
 It does not take a long time for you to find your way around.
 During the first week you will be given a map to help to guide you around the building.

 If you are lost you can firstly check the map to work out where you are.
 Following this if you are still unsure you can ask another learner or member of staff, who will be able to help you and show you where you need to be.
 If there is nobody nearby to ask, you can always go to our main reception area to ask Mrs Maw or Mrs Haxby.

 Our teachers are very understanding if you are slightly late for your lessons.
 However, they will expect you to be on time after the settling in period.
 If you are late to a lesson after this, your form tutor will put a late mark in the register.
 If you keep being late for lessons this will possibly lead to a detention.

 Morning break is 20 minutes and lunchtime is 40 minutes.
 At the beginning of the transition weeks our new Year 7 learners are allowed out of lessons early so that they can have their lunch before our other year groups come down to the Atrium.